Bayesian-EUCLID: discovering hyperelastic material laws with uncertainties: Benchmarks

 The model discovery results on the eight benchmarks \eqref{eq:NH2}-\eqref{eq:HZ} -- for both low noise ($\sigma_u=10^{-4}$) and high noise ($\sigma_u=10^{-3}$) cases are summarized in Figures \ref{fig:NH2}-\ref{fig:HZ}.
 In each figure, the \textit{violin plot} (top-left) shows the marginal posterior distribution (along the vertical axis) for each component of $\bftheta$ using the Markov chain \eqref{eq:chain}.
 The features are labeled according to the indices defined in Table~\ref{tab:features}. {Each of the overlaid grey lines represents} {a coefficient vector $\bftheta$ sampled from the joint posterior distribution.
 Together, they complement the information conveyed by the accompanying violin plots, which present the posterior distribution for each component of $\bftheta$.
 Darker regions in the line plot arise when many samples from the MCMC chain possess similar values for the coefficient vector $\bftheta$, and thus indicate the most probable values for $\bftheta$.} The features present in the true model are highlighted in cyan background, with red horizontal dashes denoting the true value of the coefficients in $\bftheta$.
 The \textit{activity plot} (bottom left) shows the average posterior activity of each feature, where the height of the $i^\text{th}$ bar equals $z_i^\text{avg}$ (see \eqref{eq:avg_activity}).
 For each sample from the MCMC chain, we compute the strain energy density \be W^{(k)}(\bfF) = \bfQ^T \bftheta^{(k)}, \qquad k=1,\dots,(N_G\times N_\text{chains}) \ee along six different deformation paths parameterized by $\gamma\in[0,1]$ as \be

 \ee The deformation paths correspond to uniaxial tension (UT), uniaxial compression (UC), biaxial tension (BT), biaxial compression (BC), simple shear (SS), and pure shear (PS), respectively.
 To visualize the accuracy of the discovered models, the true energy density (denoted by the red line) is plotted alongside the mean (denoted by the black line) and $95\%$ percentile bounds (shaded grey), i.e., the region between the $2.5$ and $97.5$ percentile samples across the chain of energy densities for each deformation gradient.
-The percentile bounds represent the uncertainty in the energy density prediction.
+The percentile bounds represent the uncertainty in the energy density prediction. \RR{To quantify the prediction accuracy, the coefficient of determination (denoted by $R^2$) between the mean of the predicted energy densities and the true energy density is also shown for each deformation path.
+As a general definition, given two series of true and predicted values -- $\bfy_\text{true}$ and $\bfy_\text{pred}$, respectively, $R^2$ as a measure for goodness of fit is computed as \be R^2 = 1 - \frac{\sum_i (y_\text{true, i}-y_\text{pred, i})^2}{\sum_i (y_\text{true, i}-\overline{\bfy_\text{true}})^2} \ee where $R^2=1$ denotes that the predictive model perfectly matches the true values, while $R^2\leq 0$ corresponds to the predictive model being worse than or equivalent to constantly predicting the mean of the true values.}